 This error might occur for various reasons, including the in-game bug or a general Windows problem.
 Because of that, we enlisted all the solutions we were able to get our hands on, so make sure to check them below.

-How to fix in-game audio issues in Fortnite for PC
+How can I fix in-game audio issues in Fortnite for PC?

 - Disable Visualize Sound Effects

 - Check Sound drivers

 Solution 1 – Disable Visualize Sound Effects

 The most common solution to this problem is to be found in the in-game settings menu.
 It concerns the sound visualization effects which should improve the gaming experience for hear-impaired gamers.